-Fox Tail Barley Hordeum marinum Rip Gut Brome Bromus diandrus As a final element to this, "Are non-natives always bad?" question, most of the exotic plants we consider to be weeds are plants people have found to be generally undesirable for residential or agricultural use.
-Most would be considered "bad plants" even where they are native unless nothing else could make it there.
+As a final element to this, "Are non-natives always bad?" question, most of the exotic plants we are talking about as weeds are plants people have found to be generally undesirable for residential or agricultural use.
+Most would be considered "bad plants" even where they are native.
 They are:

 - Largely inedible to humans, beasts, or insects,

 - Most have poor forage value,

 - Many are toxic,

 - Allergenic irritants,

 - They displace forbs that produce protein in forage,

 - They are very destructive to native soil fungi and bacteria that complex and distribute nutrients,

-- Many cause mechanical injury to animals,
+- · Many cause mechanical injury to animals,

 - Many produce irritating burs,

 - Most are water hogs,

 - They are all virtually uncontrollable, and

 - Most are fire hazards (at least they are here).